JCP 2.10: Process Document

 Unless otherwise specified in this document, any EG member can appeal to the EC regarding a decision, an action, or inaction by the PMO, a Spec Lead, or a Maintenance Lead that affects EG participation or issue-resolution and which cannot be resolved by other reasonable means.
 An appeal must be initiated by sending an email message to the PMO (firstname.lastname@example.org) in all cases, even if it affects the PMO itself.
 The message must describe the issue under appeal clearly and concisely, with a short and relevant subject line, and must provide all relevant documentation to support the appeal.
 The PMO shall transmit the message to the EC no later than seven days after receipt.
 The EC shall then respond to the appellant within 30 days, either with a resolution or with a request for clarification and/or further documentation.

-One or more Members may initiate a request to develop a new Specification, or carry out a significant revision to an existing one, by submitting a JSR proposal through the JCP Website, as described in the Spec Lead Guide.
+One or more Full Members may initiate a request to develop a new Specification, or carry out a significant revision to an existing one, by submitting a JSR proposal through the JCP Website, as described in the Spec Lead Guide.
 Upon request to the PMO any JSR proposal may be withdrawn by the submitter(s) without explanation prior to the completion of the JSR Approval Ballot.